 Super Bowl XX

 The twentieth anniversary of the first ever Super Bowl came in 1987.
-The tagline featured in this simple poster already says a lot and does not require an intricate design like the rest of the posters.
-The point was easily made with that tagline and a simple shot of the
+The tagline featured in this simple Super Bowl poster already says a lot and does not require an intricate design like the rest of the posters.
+The point was easily made with that tagline and a simple shot of thetrophy and the "XX" logo.

 Super Bowl XXIII